htw saar QR-encoded URL

 Learning outcomes:

-Students will be familiar with the curriculum and be able to explain its structure and contribution to mechanical/process engineering education.
+After successfully completing this course, students will be familiar with the curriculum and be able to explain relevance to the mechanical/process engineering education.

 Students will be aware of the interdisciplinary connections between the individual courses in the study program (modules).

-They will receive initial insight into practical engineering activities.
+They will have initial insight into practical engineering activities.

 They will be able to integrate themselves into a group, organize projects and develop independent working methods.